-Table 4.2: The difference in the number of employed and unemployed persons between EUROMOD and the reference statistics is due to the fact that the latter comprise of a yearly average.
+Table 4.2: The difference in the number of employed between EUROMOD and the reference statistics is due to the fact that the latter comprise of a yearly average.
+In reality, the number of unemployed significantly increased after 2014.

 Table 4.3: Related to the number of recipients of market income the number of persons with employment incomes in SILC fits quite well to external statistics.
-The estimation of persons with self-employment in SILC depends on how restricted self-employed are counted in the income tax statistics.
+The ratio of the number of persons with self-employment, investment income and income from rent in SILC depends on how restricted persons with these types of income are counted in the income tax statistics.
 The external statistics for persons which receive maintenance payments comprise only persons with advanced maintenance payments by the state.
+Persons with incomes from private pension seem to be partly wrongly defined in SILC.

-Table 4.4: Related to the aggregate amounts of market income again employment income in SILC fits very well to external statistics both by taking into account the mean and the total sum.
-Self-employment incomes are overestimated in SILC.
-Incomes from rent are over-estimated in SILC compared to income tax statistics.
+Table 4.4: Related to the aggregate amounts of market income again employment income in SILC fits very well to external statistics.
+Self employment incomes, investment income and incomes from rent are overestimated in SILC compared to income tax statistics partly due to different definitions.
 The reference figures for maintenance payments include maintenance payments by the state only.
+Private pension payment are under-estimated in SILC.

 Table 4.5: The number of direct pensions of non-civil servants and survivor's pensions are slightly underestimated, because only pension paid out in Austria are covered.
 The underestimation of civil servants pensions in SILC is due to the fact that in case of survivor pensions it cannot be distinguished whether the pension stems from a civil servant or not.
-The high overestimation of receivers of sickness benefit (and maternity benefit) in SILC is due to the fact that the reference figures comprise only of a yearly average.
-The underestimation of care benefit in SILC is due to the fact that only persons outside institutions are surveyed.
+The high overestimation of receivers of sickness/health benefit (and maternity benefit) in SILC is due to the fact that the reference figures comprise only of a yearly average.
+The underestimation of care/disability benefit in SILC is due to the fact that only persons outside institutions are surveyed.
 Reference figures for education allowances include only study allowance and pupil allowance.

-Table 4.6: The aggregate amount of benefit for accident is clearly under-represented in SILC but it might be that some part of the aggregated amount is classified as benefits other than the main benefit.
+Table 4.6: The aggregate amount of benefit for accident is clearly under-represented in SILC but it might be that some part of the aggregated amount is wrongly classified as benefits other than the main benefit.
 The aggregate amounts of pensions (civil servants and non civil servants, direct and survivor pension) fit quite well between SILC and the reference statistics.
-In SILC only pensions paid out in Austria are covered.
+However, in SILC only pensions paid out in Austria are covered.
 Differences in the single categories are due to the fact that survivors' pension following civil servants cannot be distinguished in the data.
-The underestimation of care benefit in SILC is due to the fact that only persons outside institutions are surveyed.
+The underestimation of care/disability benefit in SILC is due to the fact that only persons outside institutions are surveyed.
+Reference figures for education allowances include only study allowance and pupil allowance.
+Sickness/health benefit is somewhat over-estimated in SILC, while housing benefit and maternity benefit are somewhat under-estimated.